riboseinc/ribose-ruby/README.md

 #### List user calendars

-To retrieve the list of user calendar, we can use the `Calendar.all` and it will fetch the calendar details for the currently configured user.
+To retrieve the list of calendars accessible to the current user,

 ```ruby
 Ribose::Calendar.all